Peptide Fox

 The Anabolic Layer: Tesamorelin

 The first four layers create a deficit and route it toward fat.
 But they do not actively protect lean tissue.
-Under strong catabolic pressure, muscle can still be sacrificed.
+Under strong catabolic pressure, the body can still pull from lean mass.

 Tesamorelin adds the anabolic counterweight.
 It's a GHRH analog that restores pulsatile growth hormone secretion rather than supplying exogenous GH.
 The distinction matters: tesamorelin preserves the body's natural rhythm rather than flattening it.